1. A two-year-old’s receptive language is developing rapidly, understanding around 200-300 words.

 Children’s receptive language develops when they gain information from their environment (like their routine, visual cues, sounds, spoken words, written words, and more).
 They are constantly absorbing and learning.
 The building blocks for receptive language are attention and concentration, communicating through gestures, social, and play skills (engagement in self-motivated activities).

-Feel like your little one does not understand what you say to him?
-Try the following to develop his receptive language:
+Do you feel like your little one doesn’t understand what you say to them?
+Try the following to develop their receptive language:

-You now know your little one understands most of what you say!
-So, it’s a good idea to keep this in mind when you are talking about him when he is around.
+NOTE: Now you know that your little one understands most of what you say!
+So, it’s a good idea to keep this in mind when you are talking about them when they are around.